The degree of a finite set of words: Automata

-Given a set $X\subset A^+$ which is the minimal generating set of the submonoid $X^*$, we say that the automaton $\A$ recognizes $X^*$ \emph{with multplicities} if the behaviour of $\A$ is the multiset assigning to $x$ its number of distinct factorizations in $X$.
-Formally, $\A$ recognizes $X$ with multiplicities if
+Given a set $X\subset A^+$, we say that the automaton $\A$ \emph{recognizes} $X^*$ \emph{with multiplicities} if the behaviour of $\A$ is the multiset assigning to $x$ its number of distinct factorizations in $X$.
+Formally, $\A$ recognizes $X^*$ with multiplicities if $|\A|=\u(X)^*$.

 \begin{example} {example{a,a^2}} Let $X=\{a,a^2\}$.
 The number of factorizations of $a^n$ in words of $X$ is the Fibonacci number $F_{n+1}$ defined by $F_0=0$, $F_1=1$ and $F_{n+1}=F_n+F_{n-1}$ for $n\ge 1$.
 The automaton $\A$ represented in Figure~\ref{figureFibo} recognizes $X^*$ with multiplicities, that is $|\A|=(a+a^2)^*$.